danjohnson3141/Jekyll-Test/POST-&#47;messages.md

 =
 #### Parameters
-:body, this is the actual text of the message being sent
+:body - Integer, passed in through the post data.
+This is the actual text of the message being sent

-:recipient_user_id, this is 'user_id' of the person that is receiving the message
+:recipient_user_id - Integer, passed in through the post data.
+This is 'user_id' of the person that is receiving the message.
+Derived from the 'id' field of the 'users' table'.

 =
 ####JSON request example: